Greenery that creates a neighbourhood

 Photo zillerplus

 “This entry demonstrates a high level of independence regarding urban structure and open space design.
-Informally arranged buildings are grouped around 3 communal areas, thus forming clearly manageable yet interconnected units.
-The open spaces are laid out like a park and lead one to expect pleasant openness and transparency … The offset arrangement of the privately used garden areas offers generous and relatively undisturbed residential quality.
-Despite the unusual and to a large extent identity-forming building structure, the whole area harmonises excellently with its environs and enriches them through a high degree of transparency and greenery.
+Loosely arranged buildings are grouped around 3 communal areas, forming clearly structured yet interconnected units.
+The open spaces are laid out like a park, creating a pleasant sense of openness and transparency … The offset arrangement of the private garden areas offers a generous and relatively undisturbed residential atmosphere.
+Despite the unconventional and to a large extent identity-forming building structure, the overall area harmonises excellently with its surroundings, enhancing them through a high degree of transparency and greenery.

-The well-structured ground-plan typology is continued consistently through the storeys, thus promising economic viability.
-Some of the outer walls are slanting, which forms individual dwelling types and lends sculptural elegance to the buildings in the form of the diagonally ascending eaves. … A very positive feature is that the living rooms, situated as they are in the building’s corners, face two different directions. …
+The well-structured floor plan typology is consistently developed throughout all storeys, ensuring economic viability.
+Some of the outer walls are slanting, forming individual apartment types and lending the buildings sculptural elegance with the diagonally ascending eaves. … A very positive feature is that the living rooms, which are located in the corners of the building, face in two different directions. …

 Photo Florian Holzherr